Table of Contents Hide

 To help facilitate solid waste breakdown, you’ll add an organic material of some sort when you flush.
 Peat is the typical go-to.
 Solid waste will dry up more quickly with this addition, and it also helps speed up decomposition.
 Some composting toilets for your RV have a crank to stir the mixture.

 After a few weeks, your solid waste will have turned to compost.
-Then, you just dump the bin into a trash bag (preferably compostable!) or a composting bin.
+Then, you just dump the bin into a trash bag or a composting bin.

 Liquid waste requires more frequent dumping.
 Usually, you need to empty the tank every 1-2 days, depending on how much you use it.
 You can dilute the urine and dump it on the ground in some places.
-(Just remember to steer clear of water sources, other campsites, and so on, and watch for posted guidelines for the area.)
+Just remember to steer clear of water sources, other campsites, and so on, and watch for posted guidelines for the area.
+And remember, never dump the solid compost on the ground.

 Benefits of Using a Composting Toilet in Your RV